cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/tutorials/erc-721-token-wallet.md

 Here is a breakdown of the wallet functionality:

 - We handle deposits when the sender is the `ERC721Portal`.

-- We relay the dApp address when the sender is `DAppAddressRelay`.

 - We parse the payload for other senders to determine the operation (`transfer` or `withdraw`).